VoICE Immunization Evidence: Cost effectiveness

 Jeuland, M., Cook, J., Poulos, C., et al 2009.
 Cost-effectiveness of new-generation oral cholera vaccines: A multisite analysis.
 Value Health.
 12:899–908.

-PCV7 use in Argentina resulted in an estimated cost of US$5,599 per life year gained and the purchase of the 4 doses of vaccine for the entire cohort at a cost of US$26.5 dose would require an investment of US$73,823,806.
+Key Evidence: PCV7 use in Argentina resulted in an estimated cost of US$5,599 per life year gained.
+The purchase of the 4 doses of vaccine for the entire cohort at a cost of US$26.5 per dose would required an investment of US$73,823,806.00.
+This investment would significantly reduce the number of deaths brought about by cases of meningitis, bacteremia, pneumonia, otitis media and meningitis sequelae.
+The resultant decrease in morbidity and mortality coupled with herd immunity offered by immunization would contribute substantially to national productivity making PCV immunization a highly cost effective strategy.

 Giglio, N.D., Cane, A.D., Micone, P., et al 2010.
 Cost-effectiveness of the CRM-based 7-valent pneumococcal conjugated vaccine (PCV7) in Argentina.
 Vaccine.
 28:2302–2310.

-Assuming 90% coverage, a program in The Gambia using a 9-valent PCV (PCV9) would prevent approximately 630 hospitalizations, 40 deaths, and 1,000 DALYs over the first 5 years of life of a birth cohort.
-The estimated cost would be US$670 per DALY averted in The Gambia.
+Key Evidence: Assuming 90% coverage, a 9-valent PCV (PCV9) program in The Gambia would prevent approximately 630 hospitalizations, 40 deaths, and 1000 DALYs, for the birth cohort over the first 5 years of life.
+The estimated cost would be $670 per DALY averted in The Gambia.

 Kim, S., Lee, G. and Goldie, S. 2010.
 Economic evaluation of pneumococcal conjugate vaccination in The Gambia.
 BMC Infectious Diseases.
 10:260.